-** To do our part in mitigating the spread of COVID-19 and keeping our staff, supporters and community safe, MDI Biological Laboratory has cancelled all public events, courses and conferences until July 30, 2020.
+** To do our part in mitigating the spread of COVID-19 and keeping our staff, supporters and community safe, MDI Biological Laboratory has cancelled all public events, courses and conferences through the summer of 2020.
 Our top priority is the safety of our employees, supporters and community.
 We will be hosting this Science Café online.**

 Water was often the nexus that shaped agrarian civilizations and continues to be for many farming communities around the world.
 However, agricultural practices have changed dramatically over the last century, especially since the green revolution.
 Among other factors, ubiquitous use of agrochemicals have become a focal point in modern crop production.
 Similar to many rural agricultural communities, Sri Lanka, a small island nation in the Indian Ocean, adopted extensive use of agrochemicals.
 Today, some of these farming communities have been affected by a mysterious kidney disease.
 Notably, a similar disease has emerged around the world affecting farming communities in several countries including in India, Guatemala, Nicaragua, El Salvador, and in the United States.
 In Sri Lanka, where our research is primarily focused on, we find that ~20% of the people, including children, in some communities suffer from kidney dysfunction.
 While the mystery around the precise causes of this disease remains unsolved, our studies point to a complex contaminant burden of the drinking water of the farmers, but mostly at levels considered safe for drinking.
 While our studies continue to explore the link between drinking water and this mysterious kidney disease, this highlights a series of global health concerns linked to regulations on environmental contaminants, changing climate, and economic disparity and provides a glimpse into the future struggles of water health around world.